French–German enmity: The World Wars

 Finally, however, Hitler pushed France and Britain too far, and they jointly declared war when Germany invaded Poland in September 1939.
 But France remained exhausted and in no mood for a rerun of 1914–18.
 There was little enthusiasm and much dread in France at the prospect of actual warfare.
 After the Phoney War when the Germans launched their blitzkrieg invasion of France in 1940, the French Army crumbled within weeks, and with Britain retreating, an atmosphere of humiliation and defeat swept France.

 A new government under Marshal Philippe Pétain called for an armistice, and German forces occupied most of the country.
 A minority of the French forces escaped abroad and continued the fight under General Charles de Gaulle (the "Free French" or the "Fighting French").
 On the other hand, the French Resistance conducted sabotage operations inside German-occupied France.
 To support the invasion of Normandy of 1944, various groups increased their sabotage and guerrilla attacks; organizations such as the Maquis derailed trains, blew up ammunition depots, and ambushed Germans, for instance at Tulle.
 The 2nd SS Panzer Division Das Reich came under constant attack and sabotage on their way across the country to Normandy, suspected the village of Oradour-sur-Glane of harboring terrorists, arms and explosives, and wiped out the population in retaliation.

 There was also a free French army fighting with the Allies, numbering almost 500,000 men by June 1944, 1,000,000 by December and 1,300,000 by the end of the war.
 By the war's end, the French army occupied south-western Germany and a part of Austria.
 French troops under the command of General Jean de Lattre de Tassigny destroyed and looted the town of Freudenstadt in the southern Blackforest (Schwarzwald) region for 3 days and perpetrated at least 600 rapes of German women of all ages there.
 Also various killings of civilians are recorded there.
 Mass rapes committed by French troops were also reported in the cities of Pforzheim, Stuttgart, Magstadt and Reutlingen.

 When Allied forces liberated Normandy and Provence in August 1944, a victorious rebellion emerged in occupied Paris and national rejoicing broke out, as did a maelstrom of hatred directed at French people who had collaborated with the Germans.
+Women had their head shaved for the crime of horizontal collabortion.
 Some Germans taken as prisoners were killed by the resistance.